ExeVirus/boxgen/Readme.md

 # Boxgen

 #WARNING: undocumented besides code, tutorials incoming soon.
+This is NOT a minetest mod, it is a lua utility program.

 ## A Lua-based auto-matic collision-box generator